Make a Day of It with These Winter Day Trips for Westchester Families

 The New York Botanical Garden Holiday Train Show is always a huge hit, so plan ahead and get tickets before you go.
 Photo courtesy of NYBG

-While you can definitely introduce kids to classic spots like the Empire State Building and the Museum of Natural History, if you’d rather stick to the outer boroughs, there’s can’t-miss fun at The New York Botanical Garden, where you can catch the holiday train show until January 21, plus other events, like Everett Children’s Adventure Garden All-Day Exploration.
-Or, head to Brooklyn for a visit to the New York Aquarium, where kids can spot sharks, sea lions, and penguins—and watch a screening in the 4-D theater.
+While you can definitely introduce kids to classic spots like the Empire State Building and the Museum of Natural History, if you’d rather stick to the outer boroughs, there’s can’t-miss fun at The New York Botanical Garden, where you can catch the holiday train show until January 26, 2020.
+Or head to Citi Field to be dazzled by the Hello Panda Lantern Festival, which also runs through January 26, 2020.
+And you can't go wrong with a visit to the New York Aquarium to spot sharks, sea lions, penguins, and more.

 We promise, there’s so much more to do at this Rockland County mall than dragging your kids from store to store.
 Younger kids won’t be able to get enough of Billy Beez, the carousel, and even the Palisades Climb Adventure, while older kids will love the Autobahn Indoor Speedway, Color Me Mine (to create their own pottery), and Escape the Mystery Room—and the whole family can go bowling, check out a movie, or go ice skating.
 And once it’s time to eat, there are tons of kid-friendly options, from Chili’s to The Cheesecake Factory.